A Generalized Landauer's Principle for Unitarily Transformed Thermal Reservoirs

 Moreover, we illustrate this framework with a spin-boson model, analyzing the entropy production for an arbitrarily moving Unruh--DeWitt detector coupled to a quantum field theory (QFT) prepared in a STS.
 The Unruh-DeWitt detector was originally introduced to study the Unruh effect, whereby a uniformly accelerated observer in vacuum detects thermal radiation proportional to its acceleration \cite{Unruh:1976db,Unruh:1983ms,DeWitt1979,Ben-Benjamin:2019opz}.
-Moreover, the Unruh-DeWitt detector model provides a simplified yet powerful framework for studying light-matter interactions in relativistic settings, enabling precise and observable analyses of different spacetime backgrounds, detector trajectories, and energy-transfer mechanisms.
-Consequently, it has become one of the most versatile models for investigating processes of energy and information transfer.
-Employing a perturbative approach, we compute the time evolution of the system.
-The entropy production is subsequently evaluated using the formula given in Theorem 1 below, and its positivity is explicitly verified.
+Moreover, the Unruh-DeWitt detector model provides a simplified yet powerful framework for studying light-matter interactions in relativistic settings.
+Through the equivalence principle, the Unruh-DeWitt detector also serves as a vital tool for studying Hawking radiation, enabling precise and observable analyses of different spacetime backgrounds, detector trajectories, and energy-transfer mechanisms.
+Consequently, it has become one of the most versatile models for investigating processes of energy and information transfer, offering potential insights into open questions such as the black hole information loss paradox \cite{Mathur:2009hf}.
+We compute the time evolution of the system, and the entropy production is evaluated with the formula provided in Theorem 1 below, and its positivity is explicitly verified.
+The analytical approach and conclusions presented here can be naturally extended to other models.

 \begin{theorem} Let $\rho_{SR} = \rho_S \otimes \rho_R$ be a product state on a bipartite system $SR$, where $\rho_R = \hat O \frac{\mathrm e^{-\beta \hat{H}_R}}{\operatorname{tr}[\mathrm e^{-\beta \hat{H}_R}]} \hat O^\dagger$ is obtained from the thermal state at inverse temperature $\beta$ by applying a unitary operator $\hat O$.
 Let $\hat{U}$ be a global unitary, and denote the evolved state by $\rho'_{SR} = \hat{U}(\rho_S \otimes \rho_R)\hat{U}^\dagger$, with reduced states $\rho'_S$ and $\rho'_R$.
 Then